Jamie Crook, Chief Counsel

 Jamie’s notable cases include Georgia State Conference, NAACP v.
 City of LaGrange, 940 F.3d 621 (11th Cir.
 2019); The Anderson Group LLC v.
 City of Saratoga Springs, 805 F.3d 34 (2d Cir.
 2015); Pangea Legal Services v.
 U.S. Department of Homeland Security, 512 F. Supp.
 3d 966 (N.D.
 Cal.
 2021); and Central Alabama Fair Housing Center v.
 Magee, 835 F. Supp.
 2d 1165 (M.D.
 Ala.
 2011).

-Jamie serves as a Commissioner with the State Bar of California Commission on Judicial Nominees Evaluation and is a member of the Executive Board of the Bay Area Lawyer Chapter of the American Constitution Society and the Racial Justice Task Force of the Alameda County Bar Association.
-She served as an appellate lawyer representative to the U.S. Court of Appeals for the Ninth Circuit from 2020 – 2022.
+Jamie is a member of the Executive Board of the Bay Area Lawyer Chapter of the American Constitution Society and previously served as a Commissioner with the State Bar of California Commission on Judicial Nominees Evaluation and as an appellate lawyer representative for the U.S. Court of Appeals for the Ninth Circuit.
 Jamie was a Fulbright Grantee in South Africa in 2009 – 2010.
 She received her J.D. from Berkeley Law School and her A.B. from Brown University.